-In 2017, Chambers USA shortlisted Mr. Gitner for the White Collar and Government Investigations Lawyer of the Year, an award he won in 2015.
+In 2017 and 2019, Chambers USA shortlisted Mr. Gitner for the White Collar and Government Investigations Lawyer of the Year, an award he won in 2015.
 That same publication has stated that Mr. Gitner receives “widespread praise for his breadth of expertise and his deft handling of high-profile cases,” is “widely lauded for his expert white-collar defense practice” and a “natural in the courtroom,” and is “the full package, just the whole thing.”
 The Legal 500 states that Mr. Gitner is a “superstar . . . who is particularly praised for his subject matter expertise and responsiveness.”
 In July 2014, The American Lawyer named Mr. Gitner its “Litigator of the Week” after he secured the first acquittal in a federal criminal insider trading case in recent memory.
 The New York Times has profiled Mr. Gitner in an article entitled “Meticulous, Superstitious, and Victorious.”
 Mr. Gitner routinely appears in Benchmark Litigation, Super Lawyers, New York’s Best Lawyers, The International Who’s Who of Business Crime Defense, Expert Guides (White Collar Crime), Who’s Who Legal (Investigations), and similar publications.

 Prior to joining LSW as a partner in 2005, Mr. Gitner served in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York, where he was an Assistant United States Attorney from 1997 to 2005 and chief of the General Crimes Unit from 2003 to 2005.
 Mr. Gitner was a recipient of the Justice Department’s Director’s Award for Superior Performance and was named the Federal Prosecutor of the Year in 2003 by the Federal Law Enforcement Foundation.

 Mr. Gitner has spoken at continuing education seminars, lectured at Columbia Law School, and is an adjunct professor at New York Law School, where he has taught a course on sentencing.
 Mr. Gitner was also a lead author of Business Crime, a comprehensive treatise on white collar criminal matters, and is the author of numerous articles concerning white collar criminal and regulatory issues.